ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 ##### Provide the simplest solution to your exercise

 `solution` is a string property.
-The value you set for `solution` in your Javascript file will be used to populate the code editor if the user clicks the "View Solution" option.
+The value you set for `solution` in your JavaScript file will be used to populate the code editor if the user clicks the "View Solution" option.
 (We hope you'll have provided enough clues that they won't need to do this!)